 4. Hofsós – The Prettiest Village of North Iceland

-This was a quite unique village on my bucketlist.
+This was a quite unique village on my bucket list.

 Hofsós is an extremely beautiful town/village located in North Iceland.
 It is so small that there are only 180 people living in it.
-In past, Hofsós was a very important trading post but now, this is a simple town with lesser people & beautiful vistas all around.
+In the past, Hofsós was a very important trading post but now, this is a simple town with lesser people & beautiful vistas all around.

 The main attraction of this town is the Hofsós Swimming Pool.
-Located on the seaside & near the entrance of the town, this particular swimming pool was designed by the same architect who designed the world famous Blue Lagoon.
+Located on the seaside & near the entrance of the town, this particular swimming pool was designed by the same architect who designed the world-famous Blue Lagoon.
 Take a stroll around the town (visit the port), take a dip in the swimming pool, chat with locals & create memories!

 5. The Arctic Henge, Raufarhöfn

 What kind of places do you like?
 Other than all the beautiful & pretty attractions, I also like mysterious sites.
 The Arctic Henge of Raufarhöfn is one of those mysterious sites.
-It is still under construction but it looks pretty majestic even after few % of the total construction.
+It is still under construction but it looks pretty majestic even after a few % of the total construction.